-The integrated mine will produce 24% Eskom coal, 18% ash for low-phosphorous coal product, which will be used in metallurgical industry, 15% ash product for export, and 1% sulphur.
+The integrated mine produces 24% Eskom coal, 18% ash for low-phosphorus coal product for use in metallurgical industry, 15% ash product for export, and 1% sulphur.

 Mining and processing at the NCC

 Phase one involves underground mining from the Diepspruit underground area of the mine.
 Conventional board and pillar mining method has been finalised with continuous miners (CMs) and shuttle cars.
-Drill and blast mining method will be used for dyke areas.
+Drill and blast mining method is used for dyke areas.

-Ore will be processed at the existing coal handling and processing plant (CHPP) located roughly 6km from the mine site.
-The plant will be upgraded and renovated to meet the current production requirements.
+Ore is processed at the existing coal handling and processing plant (CHPP) located roughly 6km from the mine site.
+The plant was upgraded and renovated to meet the current production requirements.

 With a processing capacity of 3Mtpa, the CHPP includes primary and secondary crushing, screening and washing circuits.
 Three semi-independent streams are incorporated in the plant, with the biggest stream producing Eskom thermal coal, the medium one producing export thermal coal, and the third and the smallest one producing metallurgical coal.
 Every stream can be operated on its own.

-The other equipment required for feeding and product loading will be leased from third-party suppliers.
+The other equipment required for feeding and product loading were leased from third-party suppliers.

 Infrastructure facilities at the integrated thermal coal mine

-The NCC already has a fully-equipped processing plant, well-developed access roads, water, power, and transport infrastructure.
-The Roodekop farm will, however, require new infrastructure such as maintenance and haul roads, box cut access, water management facilities, processing plant, and so on.
+The NCC already has a fully equipped processing plant, well-developed access roads, water, power, and transport infrastructure.
+The Roodekop farm, however, require new infrastructure such as maintenance and haul roads, box cut access, water management facilities, processing plant, and so on.

 Coal supply agreements

-In November 2016, South African electricity utility company Eskom has signed a seven-year coal supply agreement (CSA) with Universal Coal to supply 1.2Mtpa of coal produced at the NCC.
+South African electricity utility company Eskom signed a seven-year coal supply agreement (CSA) with Universal Coal to supply 1.6Mtpa of coal produced at the NCC in November 2016.

-Eskom will receive its first coal delivery in the second quarter of 2017.
+Eskom received its first coal in March 2017.